Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Where to Stay in Gjirokaster

 Stay centrally in Gjirokaster, within the old town which sits high on the hill with beautiful views.
-It’s definitely worth it, even with the walk!
+This was our fave spot, and it’s definitely worth it, even with the walk!
 See all your hotel options in Gjirokaster.

 Day 4: Gjirokaster

-Gjirokaster is one of the most memorable towns on your Albania 2-week itinerary.
+Gjirokaster was one of the most memorable towns on our Albania 2-week itinerary.
 This beautiful town is full of houses with white facades, complete with wooden balconies and stone roofs in the typical Ottoman style.
 There is also a magnificent fortress that sits high on the hill.

 Gjirokaster castle albania